 At old-style open-air flea markets, you have to be on hand unless you hire help.
 At permanent indoor flea markets and antique malls, you stock and set up your booth, but someone else takes care of the selling.

 04 of 09

 Indie markets, vintage shows, food markets, and curated fleas have exploded onto the flea market scene in recent years.
 That means sellers have more merchandise options than ever before.Continue to 5 of 9 below.

 If you plan to sell antique or vintage goods in your booth, have you considered specializing in a particular style, period, or type?
 It's a great way to make your booth a go-to spot for regular customers.

-Do you hand over your money to people you hate?
-I'm guessing not.
+Do you like handing over your money to someone who bothers you?
+Probably not.

-Flea market, vintage show, and antique mall shoppers feel the same way.
+Flea market, vintage show, yard sale, and antique mall shoppers all feel the same way.
 They probably won't buy your stuff if they don't like you.

 How can you make sure your customers like you?
 For a start, examine how to interact with yard sale customers, and learn to be helpful without harassing shoppers.